 This need is common not only for definite people but for various communities as well.
 The communities with a high need for achievement have a more developed economy.

-The Need for affiliation
+b) The Need for affiliation

-This need consists in a desire to be in good relationships with the surrounding people.
+This need consists of a desire to be in good relationships with the surrounding people.
 It’s a craving to get support and to be at the center of attention.
 Public opinion for such people is of high importance.
 This influences the consumer’s behavior much.

 That’s why people take part in different charity activities and donate much to help animals, for example.
 Sometimes such actions are not connected with the craving to take care of something or to be useful.
 It’s explained by the need to show the majority that you are being part of the community and you are not an outsider.

-The need for power
+c) The need for power

 This need appears as a result of learning and gaining experience.
 It’s about a human’s need to control everything around.
 It is about controlling the actions of people, influencing their behavior and taking different responsibilities.